puppetlabs-toy-chest/puppetlabs-openstack/README.md

 ##Overview

-The Puppetlabs Grizzly module  is used to deploy a multi-node installation of OpenStack Grizzly.
+The Puppetlabs havana module  is used to deploy a multi-node installation of OpenStack havana.

 ##Module Description

-Using the stable/grizzly branch of the puppet-openstack modules, puppetlabs-grizzly allows for the rapid deployment of a multi-node installation of OpenStack Grizzly.
+Using the stable/havana branch of the puppet-openstack modules, puppetlabs-havana allows for the rapid deployment of a multi-node installation of OpenStack havana.
 Four types of nodes are created for the deployment:

 * A controller node that hosts databases, message queues and caches, and most api services.